austinsonger/Policy-Portal/data-management.md

 N/R = Not Required

-† customer-owned data is stored for as long as they remain as a \<PlaceHolder> customer, or as required by regulations, whichever is longer.
+† customer-owned data is stored for as long as they remain as a `<Company Placeholder>` customer, or as required by regulations, whichever is longer.
 Customer may request their data to be deleted at any time; unless retention is required by law.

 ## Data Inventory and Lifecycle Management

-\<PlaceHolder> Security team uses an automated system to query across our cloud-based infrastructure, including but is not limited to AWS, to obtain detailed records of all data repositories, including but not limited to:
+`<Company Placeholder>` Security team uses an automated system to query across our cloud-based infrastructure, including but is not limited to AWS, to obtain detailed records of all data repositories, including but not limited to:

 * AWS S3 repositories
 * AWS RDS and DynamoDB instances